-The overcoating times shown are for the future corrosive environment that is most relevant for the paint/paint system (i.e. atmospheric conditions of mild, medium or severe as defined in ISO 12944; corrosion classes C3 and C4, etc.) Where relevant, overcoating intervals are given for immersion service in water.
+The overcoating times shown are for the future corrosive environment that is most relevant for the paint/paint system (i.e. atmospheric conditions of mild, medium or severe as defined at the end of this document.)
+Where relevant, overcoating intervals are given for immersion service in water.